 I’ve been selling on eBay for a really long time.
 15 years to be exact; long before they were ever even called eBay.
 I was 17 years old and I sold a couple Tweety Bird sticker sheets for like 6 bucks…and I was hooked.
 Postage back then was like a quarter, eBay was a lot simpler and it was really easy to make quick money.
 I dabbled here and there since then, not a lot of selling, just a few things, until I started a full time business a few years back when my ex-husband abandoned our family.
 It was an easy transition for me.
-One in which I could still stay home with the kids and provide for my family.
+One in which I could be a stay at home mom (SAHM) with the kids and still provide for my family.

 This past year or so, I am seeing a lot more fraud on eBay.
-At least once a month, I get a fraudulent case opened up and there is a bunch of red tape and holes you have to climb through to keep everything legal and binding and so forth.
+At least once a month, I get a fraudulent case opened up and there is a bunch of red tape and holes you have to climb through with customer service to keep everything legal and binding and so forth.

 That’s not what I’m seeing.